UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 The expected result would look something like this diagram.

-Remember with any column operation we use only single square brackets on our columns.
+Remember that with any column operation we use only single square brackets on our columns.

 To get our desired output of sugar content per cup our code looks like this.

-Each sugar row value is divided by its respective cups value.
+Each sugar row value is divided by its corresponding cups value.

 ---